 Piloting your start-up helps you find out if there is market for your product or service and where that market lives.

 By trying, on a small scale, to sell your mobile crèche service or your hot cross buns, you begin to get a feel for what the scale of the challenge would be if you made this your full time responsibility.

 As an entrepreneur, you will constantly need to be finding new markets, new buyers and new ways of delivering value.
 To do this successfully, you need to know who your market is, what they consider to be important and how to persuade them of the value of what you do or offer.

 3. It gives you a valuable insight into the challenges you and your new business will face

 And thirdly, a pilot is a great low risk way to test whether going into business is for you.
 The constant need to juggle multiple priorities, the absence of a boss to go to for advice or to blame disaster on – starting and running your own business is not for everyone.
 A small scale practice gives you a chance to see what is involved.

 For example, your pilot might be running a pop up shop for a day.
-Just that one day will require preparation in the form of marketing, branding, product selection, window dressing as well as on the day practicing customer service, negotiation, finances and logistics.
+Just that one day will require preparation in the form of marketing, branding, product selection, visual merchandising as well as on the day practicing customer service, negotiation, finances and logistics.

-It’s better to discover that it’s not for you after an exhausting day in a pop up shop than after you’ve signed a long-term, £20k/year lease on retail premises.
+It’s better to discover that it’s not for you after an exhausting day in a pop up shop than after you’ve signed a long-term, £20k/year lease on business premises.